joshilokesh18427/Hospital-ER-Dashboard-Power-BI/README.md

 - Load the transformed data into the Power BI Data Model to make it available for report creation.

 ### Data Modelling -
-   - Creating measures, calculated columns, and date table using DAX.
+   - Creating measures, calculated columns, and date-table using DAX.
    - Setting up relationships between tables to ensure accurate aggregation and reporting.

 # Summary and Analysis

 This dashboard highlights operational data for patient flow and emergency room efficiency.
 It identifies key trends, such as the high admission rate, peak hours, and demographic distributions, helping stakeholders make informed decisions to improve service delivery and patient satisfaction.
-Below is a detailed summary, analysis, and suggestions for improvements.
+Below is a detailed summary, analysis, and suggestions for improvement.

 ---